nmningmei/metacognition/README.md

 For pairwise comparison at each time:

-There exists a significant difference between confidence and correctness at time 1, t(row['dof']) = 14.597, p = 7.108e-47
+There exists a significant difference between confidence and correctness at time 1, t(15.00) = 14.597, p = 7.108e-47

-There exists a significant difference between awareness and correctness at time 1, t(row['dof']) = 8.948, p = 4.790e-18
+There exists a significant difference between awareness and correctness at time 1, t(15.00) = 8.948, p = 4.790e-18

-There exists a significant difference between confidence and awareness at time 1, t(row['dof']) = 5.861, p = 5.626e-08
+There exists a significant difference between confidence and awareness at time 1, t(15.00) = 5.861, p = 5.626e-08

-There exists a significant difference between confidence and correctness at time 2, t(row['dof']) = 5.681, p = 1.636e-07
+There exists a significant difference between confidence and correctness at time 2, t(15.00) = 5.681, p = 1.636e-07

-There exists a significant difference between confidence and correctness at time 4, t(row['dof']) = 3.008, p = 3.159e-02
+There exists a significant difference between confidence and correctness at time 4, t(15.00) = 3.008, p = 3.159e-02

-There exists a significant difference between awareness and correctness at time 2, t(row['dof']) = 3.003, p = 3.213e-02
+There exists a significant difference between awareness and correctness at time 2, t(15.00) = 3.003, p = 3.213e-02

-The difference between confidence and awareness is not significant, t(row['dof']) = 2.789, p = 0.0636
+The difference between confidence and awareness is not significant, t(15.00) = 2.789, p = 0.0636

-The difference between confidence and correctness is not significant, t(row['dof']) = 2.482, p = 0.1570
+The difference between confidence and correctness is not significant, t(15.00) = 2.482, p = 0.1570

-The difference between awareness and correctness is not significant, t(row['dof']) = 1.816, p = 0.8327
+The difference between awareness and correctness is not significant, t(15.00) = 1.816, p = 0.8327

-The difference between confidence and awareness is not significant, t(row['dof']) = 1.425, p = 1.0000
+The difference between confidence and awareness is not significant, t(15.00) = 1.425, p = 1.0000

-The difference between confidence and awareness is not significant, t(row['dof']) = 1.239, p = 1.0000
+The difference between confidence and awareness is not significant, t(15.00) = 1.239, p = 1.0000

-The difference between awareness and correctness is not significant, t(row['dof']) = 1.121, p = 1.0000
+The difference between awareness and correctness is not significant, t(15.00) = 1.121, p = 1.0000